platanus/power_api/README.md

 rails g power_api:controller blog --version-number=2
 ```

+> Important!
+When working with exposed api you should always specify the version, otherwise the controller will be generated for the internal api mode.

 ##### `--use-paginator`

 Use this option if you want to paginate the index endpoint collection.